firsttris/homebridge-hyperion-light/README.md

 - "accessory": Name of Accessory "Hyperion" (required)
 - "name": Name of TV Backlight (required)
 - "ambilightName": Name of switch for Ambilight (optional)
-- "effectName": Name of switch for Effect (optional)
 - "host": The hostname or ip (required)
 - "port": The port (usually 19444) (required)